halperta/2019-bookhistory/assignments/index.md

 # Assignment 2: Books in Context

 In this assignment, you will continue to work with the book that you described in the previous assignment.

-Imagine the class is curating a digital exhibit, and you have been asked to produce a blog post that will help visitors to the exhibit learn more about the context in which this object was created.
+Imagine the class is curating a digital exhibit, and you have been asked to produce a *700-900 word* blog post that will help visitors to the exhibit learn more about the context in which this object was created.
 Your audience is prospective Brown undergraduates and their families, so nobody is an expert in book history or American history.
 You should discuss the following:
 * What is the historical context of the place where it was made: what was happening in history in that time and place?
 * Where does this document fit in the history of the book?
 What was happening in general in print/manuscript/map culture, and how does this volume fit into it?
 Include information about who made your object and what other kinds of documents were being made at the time/place.
 * How would this book have been used?
 Who would have been reading or using this object?
 Why?
 What for?